Back to Reference

 As technology evolves, so do pricing models.
 Here's what to watch for:

-• AI and automation impacting pricing models: As AI becomes more integrated into HR software, expect to see new pricing models that reflect the value of automation and machine learning capabilities.
+• AI and automation impacting pricing models: As AI becomes more integrated into HR software, expect to see new pricing models that reflect the value of automation.
+For instance, one company that used AI to modernize talent acquisition was able to achieve double-digit increases in key recruiting metrics, justifying value-based pricing.

 • Shift towards more flexible, modular pricing: Vendors are increasingly offering modular pricing, allowing businesses to pay only for the features they use.